Jerbits/versi-ui/README.md

 ###  :wrench: Lerna

-managing JavaScript projects with multiple packages.
+Managing JavaScript projects with multiple packages.
 It optimizes the workflow around managing multipackage repositories with git and npm.

 ### :zap: Vite

-build tool providing rapid hot module replacement.
+Build tool providing rapid hot module replacement.

 ### :books: Storybook

-an open-source tool for developing and organizing UI components in isolation, which also serves as a platform for visual testing and creating interactive documentation.
+An open-source tool for developing and organizing UI components in isolation, which also serves as a platform for visual testing and creating interactive documentation.

 ### :dash: Tailwind